samnaveenkumaroff/Prodigy-ML-03/README.md

-Got it!
-Here's the revised README.md file with the correct filenames "ML-Task03.ipynb" and "ML-Task03.py":
+# Prodigy-ML-03:
 ---

-# Prodigy-ML-03: Dogs vs. Cats Image Classification using Support Vector Machines (SVM)
+Dogs vs. Cats Image Classification using Support Vector Machines (SVM)

 ![Dogs vs. Cats](dogs_vs_cats.jpg)
+---
 ## Overview

 Welcome to **Prodigy-ML-03**, a project dedicated to implementing a Support Vector Machine (SVM) classifier for distinguishing between images of cats and dogs.
 The model is trained on the Dogs vs. Cats dataset sourced from Kaggle, utilizing scikit-learn for SVM implementation and OpenCV for image preprocessing.